WorkMaze/JUST.net/README.md

 Output:-
 ``{"Season":"summer"}``

+## Calling User Defined methods by name

+You can also call your methods by name, by providing the full path (namespace including class name, method name, assembly if necessary).
+The assembly file doesn't need to be referenced in your program, it only has to exist in the same directory.
+It will load the assembly into the application's default domain, if not loaded yet.
+Here's the syntax:-

+#NameSpace.Plus.ClassName::Your_Method_Name(argument1.......,argumentN)
+#AssemblyName::NameSpace.Plus.ClassName::Your_Method_Name(argument1.......,argumentN)

+Consider the following input:-
+``{
+  "season": {
+    "characteristics": {
+      "hot": true,
+      "averageDaysOfRain": 10,
+      "randomDay": "2018-08-01T00:00:00.000Z"
+    }
+  }
+}``

+Transformer:-

+``{
+  "summer": "#ExternalMethods::SeasonsHelper.Season::IsSummer(#valueof($.season.characteristics.hot),#valueof($.season.characteristics.averageDaysOfRain),#valueof($.season.characteristics.randomDay))"
+}``

+Output:-
+``{"summer": true}``

 ## Complex nested functions

 You can easily nest functions to do complex transformations.
 An example of such a transformation would be:-